MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 >
 > Reports that are related to mail flow are now in the Exchange admin center.
 For more information about these reports, see [Mail flow reports in the new Exchange admin center](/exchange/monitoring/mail-flow-reports/mail-flow-reports).

-Watch this short video to learn how you can use reports to understand the effectiveness of Defender for Office 365 in your organization..
+Watch this short video to learn how you can use reports to understand the effectiveness of Defender for Office 365 in your organization.
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWBkxB]

 ## Email security report changes in the Microsoft 365 Defender portal